Broiled Feta with Garlicky Tomatoes & Capers

 Baking dish of broiled feta with garlicky tomatoes and capers.

-In this easy recipe, burst cherry tomatoes, garlic, capers, and a flash under the broiler transform an ordinary block of feta cheese into a creamy and flavorful spread.
-Pair the broiled feta with toasted pita bread or a crusty baguette and chilled white wine, and you’ve got a lovely warm weather appetizer or light supper for two.
+In this easy recipe, cherry tomatoes, garlic, capers, and a few minutes under the broiler transform an ordinary block of feta into a warm, creamy spread.
+Serve it with toasted pita or a crusty baguette and chilled white wine, and you’ve got a simple Mediterranean appetizer—or even a light supper for two.

 What You’ll Need To Make Broiled Feta with Garlicky Tomatoes & Capers